oracle/fmw-kubernetes/docs-source/content/wcsites-domains/prepare-your-environment/_index.md

 4. Create a Kubernetes PV and PVC (Persistent Volume and Persistent Volume Claim):

     a.
-Update the `weblogicDomainStoragePath` paramter in `kubernetes/samples/scripts/create-wcsites-domain/utils/create-wcsites-pv-pvc-inputs.yaml`.
+Update the `kubernetes/samples/scripts/create-wcsites-domain/utils/create-wcsites-pv-pvc-inputs.yaml`.

-    Use network location prefferably similar to: ```/net/$(hostname)/scratch/K8SVolume/WCSites```
+	Replace the token `%NFS_SERVER%` with the host name/IP of NFS Server created in [Configure NFS Server](#configure-nfs-server) section.

-    Make sure permissions are granted correctly as given below:
+	In the NFS Server, create a folder and grant permissions as given below:

     ```bash
     $ sudo rm -rf /scratch/K8SVolume/WCSites && sudo mkdir -p /scratch/K8SVolume/WCSites && sudo chown 1000:1000 /scratch/K8SVolume/WCSites
     ```

+	Update the `weblogicDomainStoragePath` paramter with `/scratch/K8SVolume/WCSites`.

     b.
 Execute the `create-pv-pvc.sh` script to create the PV and PVC configuration files: